raff-danna/Craft-of-Indo-Arabic-Numerals-Dataset/README.md

 * Text punctuation: Double quotes (`"`) have been converted to apostrophes (`'`) to ensure CSV compatibility.
 * Delimiter: This file is comma-separated.
 * Missing data is reported as an empty cell.

-## How to Cite
-If you use this data, please cite both the book and the dataset:

-**Book:**
-Danna, R., *The Craft of Indo-Arabic Numerals: How Practical Arithmetic Shaped Commerce and Mathematics in Western Europe, 1200–1600*.
-Cambridge, MA: Harvard University Press, 2026.
-ISBN: 978-0-674-27933-9

-**Dataset:**
-Danna, R. (2026). *Dataset for The Craft of Indo-Arabic Numerals*.
-Version 1.0.1.
-Zenodo. https://doi.org/10.5281/zenodo.19829541

 ## Contact
 Website: [https://rafdanna.com/](https://rafdanna.com/)